 What we are seeing in the market is that the ecosystem that banks are building, differentiates them.
 Some offer only services that are closely linked to their core business, i.e. financial services.
 Others go much broader, building a portfolio that includes, for instance, travel or utility services.

-While these extra services in stage three still came in a ‘freemium’ model, stage four is where service providers start monetizing the extra services they offer.
+While these extra services in stage four still came in a ‘freemium’ model, stage five is where service providers start monetizing the extra services they offer.
 This can be in a reseller model, through a reseller commission, or simply by combining services into bundles and putting a specific price tag on that services bundle.
 An example from abroad is for banks to help customers seek premises for their business through a partnership with a real estate firm.
 Customers may be willing to pay for this help, while it allows a bank to know about purchase plans early.
 The bank can then capitalize on that opportunity to offer a mortgage.
 This allows a bank to sell both pre-buying services, mortgages and aftersales services (insurance products, for instance).
 No wonder we are seeing partnerships between banks, real estate websites and insurance companies.